gauravtiwari/capistrano3-nodenv/README.md

-# Capistrano::rbenv
+# Capistrano::nodenv

-This gem provides idiomatic rbenv support for Capistrano 3.x (and 3.x *only*).
+This gem provides idiomatic nodenv support for Capistrano 3.x (and 3.x *only*).

 ## Please Note

 If you want to use this plugin with Cap 2.x, please use 1.x version of the gem.
-Source code and docs for older integration is available in [another repo](https://github.com/yyuu/capistrano-rbenv)
+Source code and docs for older integration is available in [another repo](https://github.com/yyuu/nodenv)

 Thanks a lot to [@yyuu](https://github.com/yyuu) for merging his gem with official one.